Are you a smoker… and a singer? Has it been an ongoing nagging question if smoking does affect your singing voice?

 Sure, smoking on stage looks cool and can make you feel like a rock star.
 But is it really a good idea?

 There’s a lot talking about vocal health and how to keep in shape for having a long-lasting singing career.

 Does smoking affect your singing voice?
 If yes, to which extent?
-Or is it much ado about nothing?
+Or is it all smoke and mirrors?

 In the next few paragraphs, I will address these questions and shed an objective light on this ongoing discussion.

 Are Singers Prone To Smoking?

 Currently, there are one billion smokers worldwide.

 While you could get the impression, that the lifestyle of artists with heavy partying would show a higher rate of smokers, recent statistical outcomes paint a different picture.

 According to multiple surveys1 singers (clustered with arts, designs and entertainment) are in the mid range of all professions, with ranging smoker rates between 14 to 17%.

 Graphic by vapourlites.com

 When you look at the vast amount of anti smoking campaigns and restrictions that were put in place over the last years, it seems plausible.

 I found some interesting studies conducted with smokers and non-smokers.

 They measured different vocal parameters, e.g. fundamental frequency to analyze the impact of smoking to the voice.

 Results of a Brazilian study showed, that in a relatively short time period (< 10 years), fundamental frequency parameters were significantly decreased in all smoking groups.

 If you smoke for couple of years, your voice gets deeper and you lose some of your brilliant high notes.
 The vocal change is considered to be a result of vocal edemas due to tobacco exposure.